eliasb/dfdocker/README.md

 [https://eclipse.org/pdt/#download](https://eclipse.org/pdt/#download)

 Once you have Eclipse PDT installed you can create a new project and you should import the files for this project from the folder associated with your client.
-Select the folder **"html"** inside your client's folder.
+Select the folder **"doc/html"** inside your client's folder.